 Be sure to remove the tough core before slicing or chopping the fennel bulb, however, feel free to eat the green thin leaves on top of it, even though they are frequently used as simple garnishes.

 White onions are a great substitute for shallots in dishes where you do not want the strong onion flavor.
 They have a milder taste than yellow onions but still provide sweetness.

 White onions can be used in any dish, from salads to sauces and even soups.
 Use a thinly sliced white onion in your evening stir-fry, to garnish a stew, or on top of salad like you would a chopped shallot!

 These onions are incredibly versatile and provide a subtle onion taste without overpowering the other ingredients.

 Ramps, also known as wild leeks, are a springtime favorite in many parts of the world and you may have heard of them as wild onions.
 They provide a unique flavor that is similar to shallots with an added bit of earthiness.

-Ramps can be used similarly to shallots in cooked dishes and add great flavor to salads and sauces.
-Chop or slice them thin and use them in place of chopped or sliced shallots to get the same flavor with a unique twist!
+Ramps can be used similarly to shallots in cooked dishes, adding great flavor to salads and sauces.
+Chop or slice them thin and use them instead of chopped or sliced shallots to get the same flavor with a unique twist!